 I declare that, to the best of my knowledge and belief, during the year ended 30 June 2020 there have been no contraventions of:

-- the auditor independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.
+- i Commission Act 2012 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.